vibhorr-tayal/Mytokens/README.md

 ## Description

 The MyToken contract includes these main components:
+*State Variables:

+*tokenName: A public string variable that represents the name of the token.
+In this case, it's set to "Vibhor".
+*tokenAbbrv: Another public string variable representing the abbreviation of the token name.
+It's set to "Vib".
+*totalSupply: An unsigned integer representing the total supply of tokens.
+It's initialized to 0 and will change as tokens are minted or burned.
 * tokenName and tokenAbbrv: Public variables storing the name and abbreviation of the token.
 * totalSupply: Public variable representing the total supply of tokens in circulation.
 * balances: Mapping variable that associates addresses with their respective token balances.